 - The defendant was negligent in the use or maintenance of the property

 - The plaintiff was injured on the property

 - The defendant’s negligence was a major factor in causing the plaintiff’s injury

 If this sounds overwhelming, it is probably best to consult with an attorney.
 A lawyer can help you determine liability as well as provide you with the guidance and representation you need to get you through this tough time.
-Our premises liability attorneys are dedicated to our community and the people in it and are committed to securing the compensation Sonoma County accident victims deserve.
+Our premises liability attorneys in Santa Rosa are dedicated to our community and the people in it and are committed to securing the compensation Sonoma County accident victims deserve.

 Slip & Fall Accidents

 A slip and fall accident, also known as a trip and fall, is the most common type of premises liability case.
 A slip and fall occurs when a dangerous or defective condition on a premises leads to someone to fall and sustain an injury.

 Though this may not sound serious, it is worth noting that slip and fall accidents are one of the leading causes of traumatic brain injury in the U.S., an affliction which can lead to serious brain damage.
 A slip and fall accident may also cause broken bones, fractures, spinal cord injuries, and other serious bodily harm.